So you’re new to coding, and you’re not quite sure whether Python is the right programming language for you to learn?

 For example, the TIOBE Index ranks programming languages based on the number of search engine hits.

-The most recent TIOBE report indicates that Python is rising in ranks.
-At the moment, it is the third most popular programming language worldwide:
+The most recent TIOBE report indicates that Python has been rising in ranks.
+At the moment, it is the #1 most popular programming language worldwide:

-Thus, there are thousands of others learning and using Python all around the planet.
-So whatever question you may have, chances are that someone else has already asked it before.
+Thousands of people are learning and using Python all around the planet.
+Whatever question you may have, chances are that someone else has already asked it before.

 3: Large global community